Crocodile Scute Armor Dermal Plates Teeth, Fossil Bones Dinosaur Age Hell Creek MT

 Crocodiles of the Hell Creek Formation in Montana

-The Hell Creek Formation, located in parts of Montana, North Dakota, South Dakota, and Wyoming, is a significant geological formation known for its rich fossil record from the Late Cretaceous period, approximately 66 million years ago.
-This formation has yielded a variety of fossils, including those of crocodilian species that inhabited the region during this time.
+The Hell Creek Formation, spanning parts of Montana, North Dakota, South Dakota, and Wyoming, is one of the most significant geological formations for studying the Late Cretaceous period, around 66 million years ago.
+This formation is renowned for its exceptionally rich fossil record, which includes numerous crocodilian species that inhabited the region’s rivers, wetlands, and lush forests.

 -